-Communicable diseases still remain a major Thirty Member States6 (Figure 3.1.1) have adopted challenge and contributor to the burden of disease in the Region.
+Communicable diseases still remain a major challenge and contributor to the burden of disease in the Region.
 WHO plays a leading role in supporting countries to tackle diseases such as HIV, tuberculosis, malaria and neglected tropical diseases (NTDs), and to reduce vaccine-preventable diseases, including hepatitis.
 The focus of WHO's support is on scaling up coverage of effective interventions for prevention and treatment, including using new technologies for better impact.

 WHO developed four regional frameworks to guide the implementation of global strategies, which were endorsed by the Sixty-sixth Regional Committee for Africa.
-These are Regional Frameworks for implementing the Global HIV1, TB2 and Hepatitis3 Strategies as well the Regional Framework for implementing the Global Malaria Strategy.4 Their implementation will help to reduce the burden of these diseases and accelerate progress towards the global targets.
+These are Regional Frameworks for implementing the Global HIV, TB and Hepatitis Strategies as well the Regional Framework for implementing the Global Malaria Strategy.
+Their implementation will help to reduce the burden of these diseases and accelerate progress towards the global targets.

-Following the dissemination of WHO's consolidated guidelines on HIV prevention and treatment in 2016, countries are rapidly shifting their HIV policies to adopt "Treat All" recommendations,5 to allow for prompt uptake of antiretroviral therapy (ART) among HIV-positive patients, regardless of their CD4 cell count.
+Following the dissemination of WHO's consolidated guidelines on HIV prevention and treatment in 2016, countries are rapidly shifting their HIV policies to adopt "Treat All" recommendations, to allow for prompt uptake of antiretroviral therapy (ART) among HIV-positive patients, regardless of their CD4 cell count.

-the policy and are implementing the "Treat All" recommendations.
+Communicable diseases still remain a major challenge and contributor to the burden of disease in the Region.
+WHO plays a leading role in supporting countries to tackle diseases such as HIV, tuberculosis, malaria and neglected tropical Thirty Member States (Figure 3.1.1) have adopted the policy and are implementing the "Treat All" recommendations.
 As a result, ART expanded to reach over 13.8 million people in the Region by the end of 2016, representing a coverage rate of 54%.